SODIUM LAURYL SULFATE

 SLS can be irritating if two conditions exist – it is present at high concentrations and left on the skin for an extended period of time.
 We use SLS only at the levels needed to deliver on its intended purpose, and these conditions are unlikely to occur with our products.
 Regardless, individuals who are prone to canker sores or who have a known sensitivity to SLS should seek an SLS-free alternative.

 Of all the ingredients we use, Tom’s of Maine tends to receive the highest volume of questions about our use of SLS.
 This may partly be fueled by the volume of misinformation currently available on the internet.
 Sodium lauryl sulfate is used in a variety of products, and has a long history of safe use.
+SLS is approved for use as a direct additive to food by the United States Food and Drug Administration (FDA) when used as a surfactant, whipping and wetting agent or as an emulsifier1.
+In 2003, the US Department of Health and Human Services evaluated the safety of SLS concluding that SLS is safe for use in oral care products2.
+SLS is also permitted for use in all cosmetics in the European Union (EU) without restrictions3.

 Tom’s of Maine recognizes that no two people are alike, and even with naturally derived ingredients, some individuals may develop an allergic reaction that is unique to them.
 As with any product, be sure to discontinue use if you experience discomfort or other indications that the product may not be appropriate for your individual body chemistry.